sujithts31618-ui/PowerBI_Python_Transformations_sentiment-analysis/README.md

 ## 🧠 Project Overview
-This project analyzes **customer feedback for Tataplay** to measure sentiment and satisfaction.
+This project analyzes **customer feedback** to measure sentiment and satisfaction.
 It identifies the **volume of Positive, Negative, and Neutral feedback** and visualizes it in **Power BI** dashboards.

 ## 🧩 Data Flow